 '''

-gauge (name, tags=None)

-Return a Gauge with the given name.

-Parameters name (str) - The name the gauge should have.

 Return type Gauge

 histogram (name, tags=None)

 Return a Histogram with the given name.

 Parameters name (str) - The name the histogram should have.

 Return type Histogram

 timer (name, tags=None)

 Return a Timer with the given name.

 Parameters name (str) - The name the timer should have.

 Return type Timer

 Metrics

 class baseplate.lib.metrics.Counter(transport, name, tags=None)

 A counter for counting events over time.

-increment (delta=1.0, sample rate=1.0)
+increment (delta=1.0, sample_rate=1.0)

 Increment the counter.

 Parameters

 • delta (float) - The amount to increase the counter by.

 • sample_rate (float) - What rate this counter is sampled at.
 [0-1].

 Return type None

 decrement (delta=1.0, sample_rate=1.0)

 Decrement the counter.

 This is equivalent to increment () with delta negated.

 Return type None

-send(delta, sample rate)
+send (delta, sample_rate)

 Send the counter to the backend.

 Parameters

 • delta (float) - The amount to increase the counter by.

 • sample_rate (float) - What rate this counter is sampled at.
 [0-1].

 Return type None

-class baseplate.lib.metrics.Timer (transport, name, tags=None)
+class baseplate.lib.metrics.Timer(transport, name, tags=None)

 A timer for recording elapsed times.

 The timer also supports the context manager protocol, for use with Python's with statement.
 When the context

 is entered the timer will start () and when exited, the timer will automatically stop ().

-start (sample_rate=1.0)
+start (sample rate=1.0)

 Record the current time as the start of the timer.

+Return type None

+stop()

+Stop the timer and record the total elapsed time.

 Return type None

 '''